 Surveying ALAN

-We surveyed the spatial distribution of sea surface ALAN across Plymouth Sound and the Tamar Estuary, UK (50.358°, -4.169°) two connected coastal water bodies that are home to the largest naval port in Western Europe and an LED lit city of more than 240,000 people.
+We surveyed the spatial distribution of sea surface ALAN across Plymouth Sound and the Tamar Estuary, UK (50.358°, -4.169°) two connected coastal water bodies that are home to the largest naval port in Western Europe and a predominantly LED lit city of more than 240,000 people.
 Predicted night time sky brightness across the survey area on clear moon free nights ranged from 0.26 mCd m-2 to 2.56 mCd m-2 (Falchi et al., 2016) (Figure S1).
 Sea surface spectral irradiances of broadband blue (400-500nm), green (495-560nm) and red (620-740nm) artificial light were surveyed on four consecutive nights from 03/06/2018 to 06/06/2018 aboard R.V.
 Plymouth Explorer (Figure S1).
 Surveys were conducted during astronomical night, when the moon was below the horizon.
 Cloud conditions (recorded at each station or every 10 minutes during transit) were variable (0-8 Okta), with observations classified as cloudy (5-8 Okta), or clear (0-3 Okta) for data processing and analysis.

 GPS and time stamped irradiances were measured every 10 seconds along a continuous transect linking ninety pre-allocated sampling stations (Figure 1) using a Spectrosense 2+ data logger fitted with a multispectral irradiance sensor (Skye Instruments Ltd).
-Each measurement was recorded from 1m above the sea surface to avoid detecting upwardly emitted light from the port and starboard navigation lights which remained on to ensure the vessel was visible at night in a busy military port.
+Each measurement was recorded from 1m above the sea surface to avoid detecting upwardly emitted light from the port and starboard navigation lights which remained on to ensure the vessel was visible at night in close proximity to a busy military port.

 The inherent optical properties (IOPs) of the water column (absorption and scattering of light by, for example algae, sediments and coloured dissolved organic matter) play a critical role in determining the propagation of artificial light in seawater.
 We accounted for them by quantifying the sub-surface in-water optical properties (IOPs) at 43 station locations using a pole mounted Wet Labs BBFL2 which measures backscatter (bb) at 532 nm, chlorophyll fluorescence calibrated as chlorophyll concentration (mg m-3) and fluorescence due to coloured dissolved organic matter (fCDOM).
 The instrument was held just below the surface for a period of three minutes, using a 1Hz sampling rate, to enable a representative amount of data (n>180) to be collected.